cardano-foundation/CIPs/CPS-0010/README.md

 Finally, goals may also serve as evaluation metrics to assess how good a proposed solution is. -->
 ### Clear Role of Wallet
-Whilst most wallet softwares generally offer a users a range of features, at their core all wallets are concerned with the management of cryptographic operations.
+Whilst most software wallets generally offer users a range of features, at their core all wallets are concerned with the management of cryptographic operations.
-The majority of wallets build on this by using a chain indexer, so information related to the wallets crypto credentials can be gathered and presented to users.
+The majority of wallets build on this by using a chain indexer, so information related to wallets' crypto credentials can be gathered and presented to users.
-Any operation beyond core cryptographic functions should be considered to be optionally extra by wallets.
+Any operation beyond core cryptographic functions should be considered optional by wallets.

-By only expecting wallet to support cryptographic operations we define a universal rule for all wallet connectors.
+By only expecting wallets to support cryptographic operations we define a universal rule for all wallet connectors.
 This means at a minimum all dApps can expect from wallets during connection is cryptographic operations.
 Although, dApps should be able to request additional functionalities on connection if they wish.